szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 = Can you do posts instead of pages? =

-This plugin should work for any post type.
+This plugin will only allow mapping to pages.

 = Does this plugin work with term (e.g., category) archives? =